sldownard/HTBAMIT/en/people/set-expectations-for-promotions.md

 then how will you know if you are both expecting similar outcomes?
-If one of your engineers thinks they are doing well and certainly about to get promoted, but you think they have about two years' work between them and a senior role, that's a disaster that could have been avoided with a few open, two-way conversations and well-chosen skills development or training opportunities.
+If one of your engineers thinks they are doing well and certainly about to get promoted, but you think they have about two years' work between them and a senior role, that's a disaster that could have been avoided with a [trusting relationship](../earn-trust-from-others.md) and a few open, two-way conversations and well-chosen skills development or training opportunities.

 When you're checking in with your engineers during their one-on-ones, periodically